kserve/website/docs/modelserving/v1beta1/llm/huggingface/README.md

 ### Serve the Hugging Face LLM model using vLLM
 KServe Hugging Face runtime by default uses vLLM to serve the LLM models for faster inference, higher throughput than Hugging Face API, implemented with paged attention, continous batching, optmized CUDA kernel.
-You can still use `--disable_vllm` flag to fall back to perform the inference using Hugging Face API.
+You can still use `--backend=huggingface` in the container args to fall back to perform the inference using Hugging Face API.

 === "Yaml"